notqmail/notqmail/SECURITY.md

 I have discovered that there are two types of command interfaces in the world of computing: good interfaces and user interfaces.

-The essence of user interfaces is _parsing_---converting an unstructured sequence of commands, in a format usually determined more by psychology than by solid engineering, into structured data.
+The essence of user interfaces is _parsing_ -- converting an unstructured sequence of commands, in a format usually determined more by psychology than by solid engineering, into structured data.